Hwabin Yun

-Royal Noble Consort Hwa of the Namwon Yun clan (19 May 1765 – 14 January 1824) was a concubine of King Jeongjo of Joseon.
+Hwabin Yun (19 May 1765 – 1 February 1824), or Concubine Hwa, (Note: The literal translation of bin (빈; 嬪) is "concubine".
+Combined with the honorific title hwa (화; 和), the full meaning is "Harmonious Concubine".) of the Namwon Yun clan, also known as Lady Gyeongsu, was a consort of Jeongjo of Joseon.

 Biography

 Early life

-Lady Yun was born into the Namwon Yun clan, on May 19, 1765.
-She was the only child of Yun Chang-yun and his wife, Lady Yi of the Beokjin Yi clan.
+Lady Yun was born into the Namwon Yun clan, as the only child of Yun Chang-yun and his wife, a lady from the Byeokjin Yi clan.

-Life as royal concubine
+Royal consort

-On February 21, 1780, Queen Dowager Yesun announced the selection for a new concubine for her step-grandson, King Jeongjo, because his primary wife, Queen Hyoui, couldn't bear any children and his first concubine, Lady Hong Won-bin, died one year prior.
-The selection took place from 30 February until 9 March.
+In early 1780, Queen Dowager Yesun announced the selection of a new concubine for her legal grandson, King Jeongjo, because his wife, Queen Hyoui, couldn't bear children and his first concubine, Concubine Won, had died one year prior.
+The selection was initially set to accept candidates aged 16 to 18, but due to the very low number of applicants, the range was expanded to include those aged 15 to 19.

-On March 10, 1780, when she was 15 years old, Lady Yun became a concubine of the Bin rank, with the prefix "Hwa" (和), meaning "peace” or “harmony".
-She was alternatively known as Lady Gyeongsu.
+On 14 April 1780, shortly before her 15th birthday, Lady Yun was appointed as a royal consort of the senior first rank (빈; 嬪; bin), with the honorific title hwa (화; 和), meaning "harmony".

-In the Joseon Dynasty records, it stated that she conceived a princess in 1781 but her pregnancy was an imaginary one.
+In the Veritable Records of the Joseon Dynasty, it's stated that she conceived in 1781 but her pregnancy was an imaginary one.

-Royal Noble Consort Hwa died without issue, on September 14, 1824 (the 24th year of King Sunjo's reign).
+Lady Yun died without issue in 1824, during Sunjo's reign.
 She was buried in Goyang, Gyeonggi Province.